www-k9/hosts/README.md

 Let's Clean The **WWW** And Block Unuseful Sites

-Porn - Gambling - Social and Dating - Illegal - Phishing
+Porn - Gambling - Social and Dating - Phishing

 We Are Targeting **Arabic** Content And Sites Not Listed In **StevenBlack/hosts**